Lute86/nodeRest/Readme.md

   /user => users
   /library => library
   /book => books
-  define the endpoints of the app and connects them to specific controllers.
+  the routes define the endpoints of the app and connects them to specific controllers.

 Middleware: